onap/dcaegen2-services-son-handler/README.md

 - CBS_PROTOCOL - Config Binding Service protocol by default set to **http**, if it is need to change it then that can be set to different value
 - CONFIG_BINDING_SERVICE - used with conjunction with CBSPOLLTIMER, should be a name of CBS as it is registered in Consul
 - HOSTNAME - used with conjunction with CBSPOLLTIMER, should be a name of sonhms application as it is registered in CBS catalog
+Also if the son-ms can be started standalone (i.e docker run), provide those instruction also.
 ### Release images
-For R1 - image/version  pushed to nexus3
+For R4 - image/version  pushed to nexus3
 ```
 nexus3.onap.org:10001/snapshots/onap/org.onap.dcaegen2.services.son-handler   1.0.0
 ```